 Want to see Lake Tahoe the local way?
 Check out my insider’s guide to visiting Lake Tahoe.

 Rock Climb Splitter Sierra Granite

-If you love to climb, then you have got to get out to the Sierras.
+If you love to climb, then this activity is a must-do in Lake Tahoe.
 The land is littered with beautiful, sticky granite.
 With over 2,500 routes, there is the perfect climb for everyone.
 Enjoy world-class bouldering or fantastic multi-pitch trad climbs.
 Some of the best rock climbing can be found at Lover’s Leap in South Lake or along the I-80 Corridor.

 New to climbing?
 Hire a guide to teach you safe techniques and help you enjoy the beautiful sport of climbing in Lake Tahoe!
 Guided trips start at $130 per person.

 Climb on with these fantastic rock climbing posts

 Hike Your Heart Out in Lake Tahoe

 One of the best Tahoe activities that won’t break the bank is hiking.
 There is an endless amount of hiking trails in the Lake Tahoe area that offer everything from a leisurely stroll to a burly thru-hike.

 Most hiking trails near Lake Tahoe are free to access, with a few spots, such as the Desolation Wilderness, requiring a permit to park in certain areas.
 The benefit of hiking is that you’ll get stunning views of the Lake.
 Some of the best trails go up into the mountains, so you’ll get a bird’s eye view of Lake Tahoe.
 Hiking offers one of the most accessible things to do in Lake Tahoe during the summer, just be sure to check the weather, pack lots of water and sun protection.